-- Gathering Activity – Set these out with the craft stick puzzles and encourage the boys to work on them while everyone arrives.
+- Gathering Activity – Set these out with the Scout Oath and Law craft stick puzzles and encourage the Scouts to work on them while everyone arrives.

-If you don't have two sets, you can time each boy as he works on it.
-A variation of this is to have the boys work in teams of two or three.
+If you don't have two sets, you can time each child as he or she works on it.
+A variation of this is to have the Cubs work in teams of two or three.

 - Relay Race – You'll need two sets for this.
-Divide the boys into two teams, and have them line up behind a starting line.
+Divide the Scouts into two teams, and have them line up behind a starting line.
 Put the sets on a table at the other end of the room.

 How would you use these Scout Oath and Law Lego puzzles?